nshaff3r/Decryptions/README.md

 # DailyCryptogram
-A daily cryptogram puzzle that's a joy to play.
+A daily cryptogram puzzle that's a joy to play!
-A new puzzle every day at [decryptions.org](https://decryptions.org)
+A new puzzle every day at [decryptions.org](https://decryptions.org).